Tater Tot Chaat Recipe

 Serve immediately.

-Note – You can also top the chaat with a few pomegranate seeds for a nice vibrant color.
+Note – You can also top the chaat with a few pomegranate seeds and fine sev for a nice vibrant color and crunch.

 Ready tater tots chaat topped with onions, chilies, chaat masala, cumin powder, chili powder and cilantro.